 Educating employees on how to protect themselves from potential cyber-security risks is essential.
 Here are some security tips to keep in mind when working remotely:

-- Use anti-virus software.
+- Use a secure anti-virus software.

 - Use a secure VPN.